bvillasen/blog/astro/_posts/2019-12-26-puchwein_uvb.md

 ## Ionization Fraction

-The ionization fraction as a function of redshift for the three cases:
+The ionization fractions for H and He separately as a function of redshift for the three cases:

 <img src="{{ site.url }}assets/images/ionization_fraction_uvb_comparison.png">